 Not all organic diamonds are created equal though.
 Differences in size, color and clarity are caused by trace minerals and other conditions that influence a diamond as it grows.
 For example, the vivid yellow hue in fancy yellow diamonds is caused by trace amounts of nitrogen mixed within the carbon structure.

-What’s The Real Difference Between Lab-Grown Diamonds and “Real” Diamonds?
+What’s The Real Difference Between Lab-Grown Diamonds and Natural Diamonds?

 Just like no two couples are alike, no two diamonds are alike.
 This is true for both lab-grown diamonds and organic diamonds.
-When considering the differences and similarities between lab-created diamonds and “nature grown diamonds,” you won’t find many that are visible to the unaided eye, unless you’re actually a gemologist.
+When considering the differences and similarities between lab-created diamonds and nature grown diamonds, you won’t find many that are visible to the unaided eye, unless you’re actually a gemologist.
 The only difference between lab grown diamonds and natural diamonds are their origins.

 Do Lab-Grown Diamonds Have Flaws?